A History of Teton County Library

 May 1915: St. John’s Community Library opened its doors in St. John’s House in Jackson for paying patrons.

-Summer 1940: The Teton County Library moved to and opened the Huff Memorial Library in downtown Jackson.
+Summer 1940: Teton County Library moved to and opened the log cabin library in downtown Jackson.
 It occupied this space for 56+ years.

 December 1990: “Space Needs Assessment” recommends a 23,500 -25,000 square foot library be planned.

 April 1991: Library Board purchased 3.7 acres of land; Private fundraising supplied $400,000 for the purchase

 November 1992: Will Bruder was chosen as the architect for the project.

 August 1994: The Capital Facilities Tax, provided funding for the planning, construction, and equipping of the new 24,000 square foot library.

 September 1997: Teton County Library at 125 Virginian Lane was opened.